-Description: Enables you to customize the status windows in the vt100 interface so that particular screens appear at startup.
+Description: This parameter enables you to customize the status windows in the vt100 interface so that particular screens appear at startup.
 The numbers 1 through 8 indicate the position of the status window, starting with the upper left.
 You can also use Ctrl-D-M to automatically configure the Status parameter.